 How to Book a Room at Giraffe Manor

-Giraffe Manor has two separate sets of accommodations.
-There is the original Main Manor House and the more recently built, Garden Manor.
-There are six rooms in each (two suites and four superior rooms).
-The Garden Manor was constructed in 1999 and is a replica of the original house; although, its interior is a tad more modern.
+Giraffe Manor offers two main accommodation options: the Main Manor House and the Garden Manor.
+Both properties feature six rooms each, including two suites and four superior rooms.
+The Garden Manor, built in 1999, is a replica of the original manor, though its interior is slightly more modern.

 Is Giraffe Manor Worth the Cost?

-Giraffe Manor isn’t going to be in everyone’s budget.
-It was definitely a splurge for me and is the most expensive hotel I have stayed at.
-However, it is absolutely worth the cost.
-There are two suites at Giraffe Manor, one in the Main Manor House and one in the Garden Manor.
-The remaining rooms are referred to as superior rooms.
-For current pricing, click here.
-The following rates are valid through December 2022:
+There are two suites at Giraffe Manor: one in the Main Manor House and one in the Garden Manor.
+The remaining rooms are classified as superior rooms.
+Current rates can be downloaded from The Safari Collection.
+The following rates are valid through December 2025:

 What to Expect at Giraffe Manor